-How a village that isn’t connected to the national grid, is using clean cooking, selling face masks and tested e-bikes.
+How a village that isn’t connected to the national grid, is using clean cooking, e-bikes and selling face masks.

 A day in the life of a rural Cambodian, without productive power